CoAxLab/LabHacks-1/labhacks.md

 ##  Writing papers
 * See [these](http://biorxiv.org/content/biorxiv/early/2016/11/28/088278.full.pdf
-) 10 rules for writing papers, grants etc.
+) 10 rules for writing papers, written by Konrad Kording and Brett Mensh.

 ##  Meetings with your PI
 * Never show up empty handed to meetings with your PI.